Mayukhdeb/blog/content/post/2020-05-24-GSOC_post_may_31.md

 1. First would be to use an LSTM to predict the future sequence of values, a good enough LSTM would be able to find the underlying patterns through the noise.

 2. Another possibility would be to use the LSTM to classify the worm's strain based on the time series data.

 I already used a simple LSTM RNN on the time series data as a proof of concept, and here's how the predictions looked like:

- {{< figure src="/post/images/may_31/LSTM_sample_alpha_001.png" width="100%">}}
+ {{< figure src="/post/images/may_31/LSTM_sample_alpha_001.png" width="60%">}}

-The predictions made aren't absolutely perfect because the dummy model is too small, and lacks tuning, but it still manages to predict the second half of the curve.
+The predictions made aren't absolutely perfect for now because:

+* The dummy model is too small, but it still manages to predict the first quarter of test zone.

+* The amount of data used to train the model is relatively low for faster prototyping.

 Trying to achieve at least one of these goals would be the goal of the next week.